-The loader crane is used to lift and move loads in the working area permitted by the load plate and the load diagram.
-The cranes are normally mounted on a vehicle.
-The crane can be equipped with a number of accessories.
+The EFFER loader crane is used to lift and move loads in the working area permitted by the load plate and the load diagram.
+The cranes are normally mounted on a vehicle but they can also be mounted on a fixed base plate.
+The crane can be equipped with a number of lifting accessories/interchangeable equipment.